 Michelle "Mikki" Hebl

-Professor of Psychology and Management – Organizational Behavior
+Professor of Psychology and Management – Organizational Behavior (by courtesy)

 Mikki is an applied psychologist who is interested in the ways in which social psychological phenomena can be applied to industries and organizations.
 Her research specifically focuses on workplace discrimination and the barriers stigmatized individuals (such as women and ethnic minorities) face in social interactions, the hiring process, business settings, and the medical community.
 In addition, she addresses ways in which both individuals and organizations might remediate such discrimination.
 She has more than 100 publications that include journal articles, book chapters, and edited books.
 In addition to conducting basic research, she is very interested in presenting her and others’ related research findings to educate others and ameliorate disparate social inequities.